officialprojectdelta/ild/SPEC.md

   ret %i0

-which would generate this after optimization mov i32 &x0, ui8 3 // int x = 3; x0 is because of adding the scope it is in in the symtable generator, its a compiler thing
+which would generate this after il optimization mov i32 &x0, ui8 3 // int x = 3; x0 is because of adding the scope it is in in the symtable generator, its a compiler thing

   mul i32 %i0, i32 &x0, ui8 5